inammar/Terms-and-definitions-Selenium-TestNG/README.md

 TestNG is a testing framework for the Java programming language.
 The design goal of TestNG is to cover a wider range of test categories: unit, functional, end-to-end, integration, etc., with powerful and easy-to-use functionalities.

+A TestNG xml file is a configuration file used in the TestNG framework to organize and run your test cases.
+It allows you to define:

+          - test suites,

+          - test classes,

+          - test methods,

+and making it easier to manage and execute your tests.

+When you install TestNG in your project, the TestNG configuration XML file does not automatically appear.
+You need to create the TestNG XML file manually.
+It allows you to customize and organize your tests according to your specific requirements.
+You can name it whatever you like, typically something like testng.xml, and place it in your project directory.
+Then, you can configure it as needed using the < suite >, < test >, and < class > tags.

+       •	Suite: Represents a collection of tests and is defined by the <suite> tag.

+       •	Test: Represents a group of test classes and is defined by the <test> tag.

+       •	Class: Represents a Java class containing test methods and is defined by the <class> tag.

+       •	Test Method: Represents individual test methods annotated with @Test in your Java class.

 (I will keep adding information...).